crhansbury/vopmembership/README.md

 Each semester a certain number of members leave the choir temporarily or permanently.
 Many members return after one or several semesters on leave and wish to be reinstated.

 The goal of this application is to make the suspension of members going on leave simple by issuing one or two commands.
-The change should be reflected in the database not as a deletion but as a suspension, keeping the application from populating choir documents with suspended member information.
+This will be reflected in the spreadsheet by moving the Inactive Member from the Active Members sheet to the Inactive Members sheet, keeping the application from populating choir documents with suspended member information.
 This should make it easy to keep track of unique member IDs, as well as ease the transition back into active membership after going on leave for one or more semesters.

 ### Member Information Change